WPChill/strong-testimonials/readme.txt

 = 1.4 =
 * Initial version, a fork of GC Testimonials 1.3.2.

 == Upgrade Notice ==

+= 1.8.1 =
+Fixed a minor bug in Internet Explorer 7 or 8.

+= 1.8 =
+New features in cycle shortcode: Excerpt and "Read more" link.
+Solved CSS width and float conflicts with some themes.
+Ready for translations.

 = 1.7.3 =
 Fixed shortcode processing in widget content.